usatales.com

 The Discovery Reef saltwater aquarium contains a variety of species of fish, sea horses, sharks, garden eels, and other aquatic organisms.
 The aquarium’s capacity is 88,000 U.S. gallons or 330,000 L. It also has one of the biggest live coral exhibits in the country, albeit the coral in the biggest tank is artificial.

 Manatee Coast has an indoor habitat that can hold up to 730,000 liters of water.
-It opened in 1999 and is home to some of Florida’s most endangered wildlife, including manatees and fish, as well as stingrays, sea turtles, and pelicans.
-This environment is particularly well-liked because it is one of only two outside of Florida where manatees are kept.
+It opened in 1999 and is home to some of Florida’s most endangered wildlife, including manatees and fish, stingrays, sea turtles, and pelicans.

 1.3.7.
 Congo Expedition

 A vast collection of primates, hooved mammals, big cats, and countless birds kept in an aviary are displayed in the Congo Expedition area of the African rainforest.
 It first opened in 2000.
-The real star of the show is the primate area, home to three generations of Western lowland gorillas that come from Colo, the world’s first gorilla born in captivity.

-The Columbus Zoo is home to a rapidly expanding population of bonobos, commonly referred to as “pygmy chimpanzees”.
-Only eight zoos in the United States and fewer than 20 zoos globally house bonobos, which are the closest living relatives of humans and are therefore critically endangered in their home the Democratic Republic of the Congo.
+Only eight zoos in the United States and fewer than 20 zoos globally house bonobos, which are the closest living relatives of humans and are therefore critically endangered in their home, the Democratic Republic of the Congo.

 A family of Chimpanzee sitting on wooden logs